mdub187/SampleBuddy/README.md

 # Trying to add precise tempo functionality.
 # Wanting to maybe convert this into a M4L instance, to add direct Ableton functionality.
 # Can go many different ways into development.
+# the "Master" app icon has yet to be implemented.
 # Cheers,
 # marcdub